hapijs/hapi/docs/Reference.md

 - _'stream(stream)'_ - pipes the content of the stream into the response.
 - _'redirect(uri)'_ - sets a redirection response.
 Defaults to 302.
 - _'send()'_ - finalizes the response and return control back to the router.
 Must be called after _'payload()'_ or _'stream()'_ to send the response.
+- _'close()'_ - closes the response stream immediately without flushing any remaining unsent data.
+Used for ending the handler execution after manually sending a response.

 For convenience, the 'response' object is also decorated with a shortcut function _'reply([result])'_ which is identical to calling _'reply.payload([result]).send()'_ or _'reply.stream(stream).send()'_.